 DWI = ∑ viewable time / video ad length

 According to the MRC guidelines, duration weighting measurement should be based on the second-level granularity, and needs to account for viewers’ inactivity and session cutoffs.

 Relatively, viewable video ad impressions that include the duration weighting component are, thus, subject for input into the evaluation of reach & gross rating point (GRP) of a video ad campaign.

 As many marketers admit, the potential problem with duration weighting is that it neither factors in audience engagement & affinity measurement, nor other aspects making an impact on the video ad effectiveness (e.g. ad context, ad quality, video ad format, etc.).

 However, the key issue with duration-weighted viewable impressions is that the concept itself is mistakenly perceived as the outcome metric, when in fact it’s solely the exposure KPI.

 The truth is, duration weighting has nothing to do with either attention, or affinity measurement, i.e. it provides no information on whether the target viewers actually saw and/or liked the video ad.
 In fact, it only acts somewhat as a proof of video ad performance, and nothing beyond that.

-More importantly, as ad executives agree, the industry-wide adoption of a DWI concept enables improving media planning activities, managing video ad frequency more efficiently, while establishing the level playing field for video marketing efforts.
+More importantly, as ad executives agree, the industry-wide adoption of a DWI concept enables improving advertising planning activities, managing video ad frequency more efficiently, while establishing the level playing field for video marketing efforts.

 Therefore, while duration weighting as an actionable metric may have a valuable input in video ad measurement, it’s vital to analyze a broad range of factors alongside, like the video ad format & placement, brand’s messaging, ad quality, audience attention & engagement, and many more.